Emma Raducanu continues teenage rampage at the US Open with emphatic win

 The Kent teenager dropped just a single game in a stunning 6-0 6-1 victory against a player ranked 41 and also having a breakthrough season to join fellow 18-year-olds Leylah Fernandez and Carlos Alcaraz in the fourth round.

-Raducanu is now likely to get her chance to join Fernandez, who knocked out defending champion Naomi Osaka and Alcaraz, a brilliant winner over Stefanos Tsitsipas in taking out one of the big guns, with world number one Ashleigh Barty expected to be her next opponent.
+Raducanu now has a real shot of making the last eight of the tournament as she takes on American Shelby Rogers who dumped out world number one Ash Barty with a superb comeback.

-That would be a different level of a challenge to those she has overcome so far but, if she can produce anything like the tennis she showed against Sorribes Tormo, then Raducanu has no reason to fear anyone.
+Rogers is vastly experienced but inconsistent, and if Raducanu produces anything like the tennis she showed against Sorribes Tormo the Briton has no reason to fear anyone.

 She revealed Fernandez and Alcaraz’s wins had provided inspiration, saying: “I think that to have so many young players coming through is just really great for the game, because it just shows how strong this next generation is.